hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 ---

+A `resource_file` block supports the following:

+* `auto_storage_container_name` - (Optional) The storage container name in the auto storage account.

+* `blob_prefix` - (Optional) The blob prefix to use when downloading blobs from an Azure Storage container.
+Only the blobs whose names begin with the specified prefix will be downloaded.
+The property is valid only when `auto_storage_container_name` or `storage_container_url` is used.
+This prefix can be a partial filename or a subdirectory.
+If a prefix is not specified, all the files in the container will be downloaded.

+* `file_mode` - (Optional) The file permission mode represented as a string in octal format (e.g. `"0644"`).
+This property applies only to files being downloaded to Linux compute nodes.
+It will be ignored if it is specified for a `resource_file` which will be downloaded to a Windows node.
+If this property is not specified for a Linux node, then a default value of 0770 is applied to the file.

+* `file_path` - (Optional) The location on the compute node to which to download the file, relative to the task's working directory.
+If the `http_url` property is specified, the `file_path` is required and describes the path which the file will be downloaded to, including the filename.
+Otherwise, if the `auto_storage_container_name` or `storage_container_url` property is specified, `file_path` is optional and is the directory to download the files to.
+In the case where `file_path` is used as a directory, any directory structure already associated with the input data will be retained in full and appended to the specified filePath directory.
+The specified relative path cannot break out of the task's working directory (for example by using '..').

+* `http_url` - (Optional) The URL of the file to download.
+If the URL is Azure Blob Storage, it must be readable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
+There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read permissions on the blob, or set the ACL for the blob or its container to allow public access.

+* `storage_container_url` - (Optional) The URL of the blob container within Azure Blob Storage.
+This URL must be readable and listable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
+There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read and list permissions on the blob, or set the ACL for the blob or its container to allow public access.

+* `identity_id` - (Optional) The ARM resource id of the user assigned identity which is used to use to access Azure Blob Storage specified by storageContainerUrl or httpUrl.
+The reference to a user assigned identity associated with the Batch pool which a compute node will use.

+~> **Please Note:** Exactly one of `auto_storage_container_name`, `storage_container_url` and `auto_user` must be specified.

+---

 A `user_identity` block supports the following:

 * `user_name` - (Optional) The username to be used by the Batch pool start task.